Universal Rank Inference via Residual Subsampling with Application to Large Networks: Introduction

 RIRS test differs from the literature in the way of using the residual matrix.
 Instead of investigating the spectral distribution of the residual matrix, we construct RIRS test by subsampling just a fraction of the entries in residual matrix.
 The subsampling idea ensures that the noise accumulation caused by estimating the mean matrix does not dominate the signal which guarantees the nice performance of our test.
-Compared to the existing literature, RIRS test behaves more like a nonparameteric one in the sense that we do not assume any specific structure of the low rank mean matrix.
-Yet, it is also simple and fast to implement by nature.
+Compared to the existing literature, RIRS test behaves more similarly to a nonparameteric test in the sense that there is no assumption on specific structure of the low rank mean matrix.
+Yet, it is also simple and fast to implement.
 Our asymptotic theory is also new to the literature.
-It is built on the recent developments on random matrix theory in \cite{FF18}, which establishes the asymptotic expansions of the eigenvectors for a very general class of random matrices.
+It is built on the recent developments on random matrix theory in \cite{FF18} and \cite{FFH18}, which establishes the asymptotic expansions of the eigenvalues and eigenvectors for a very general class of random matrices.
 This powerful result allows us to establish the sampling properties of RIRS test in equally general setting.

 The remaining of the paper is organized as follows: Section \ref{Sec2} presents the model setting and motivation for RIRS.
-We introduce our new approach and establish its asymptotic theoretical results in Section \ref{Sec: RRI}.
+We introduce our new approach and establish its asymptotic properties in Section \ref{Sec: RRI}.
 Simulations under various models are conducted to justify the performance of RIRS in Section \ref{Sec4}.
 We further apply RIRS to a real data example in Section \ref{Sec:real}.
-All proofs are relegated to the Appendix and the Supplementary Material.
+Additional simulation examples and all proofs are relegated to the Appendix and the Supplementary material.